sal-openlab/datafusion-server/doc/website/content/en/session-context/operation.md

 ## Inspecting A Existing Session Context

-To check the current state of a session context, issue a request to the `/session/:id` endpoint by method `GET`.
+To check the current state of a session context, issue a request to the `/session/:id` endpoint by the `GET` method.

 ```shell
 curl http://127.0.0.1:4000/session/281b509a-bc80-4afa-8b06-181d191c555b